-With regard to Project ID S36, Mr. Mooney testified that project priorities and circumstances can and do evolve over time.
-As these priorities change, the projects in question should be updated with the best estimate that is reflective of the circumstances.
+With regard to Project ID S36, Mr. Mooney testified that project priorities and circumstances can and do evolve over time as conditions at an operating plant change.
+As these priorities change the projects in question should be updated with the best estimate that is reflective of the circumstances.
 He testified that the priority projects slated for construction in 2019 are currently better represented by the large unit cost estimate due to their scope and complexity.
-He stated that the consulting engineering personnel on these projects followed NIPSCO's goal of engineering projects 18-24 months ahead of construction to accommodate current project priorities to ensure that the estimate is reasonable under the circumstances in accordance with the expectation established in Cause No. 44403 TDSIC 4.
+See Petitioner's Exhibit No. 3 at pp. 61-62.
+He stated that the consulting engineering personnel on these projects followed NIPSCO's goal of engineering projects 18-24 months ahead of construction to accommodate current project priorities at the plant to ensure that the estimate is reasonable under the circumstances in accordance with the expectation established in the TDSIC-4 filing.
 He stated the original estimate used the small unit cost because it was reflective of the best information known at the time it was made.
 He stated that NIPSCO could have adjusted all LNG Compressor/Vaporizer projects in each year to be represented by large unit costs, but it would have inflated future project costs.
 Similarly, to not update NIPSCO's best estimate to use the large unit cost based on the most current information available would be unreasonable.
+Mr. Mooney testified that as with all projects, NIPSCO will refine estimates as appropriate as the projects progress.